zveric/Computer-Science-Notes/Architecture/Architecture.md

   - The Program counter (PC) store the next instruction that will be executed
   - CIR stores the instruction that is currently being decoded or executed by the processor
   - MDR Contains data that has just been written or is to be written to memory
-  - MAR Holds the memory address that is being utilized at the present time
+  - MAR Holds the memory address that is being utilised at the present time